Pongo Helps Mercy Home Kids Cope with the Pandemic

 But through our network of therapeutic care, our boys and girls have weathered the storm, thanks in part to Pongo, Mercy Home’s loveable facility dog who provides unconditional love and comfort wherever he goes.

-Alexa, an 8th grader says she loves how Pongo creates a friendly, homey atmosphere.
+Alexa, an says she loves how Pongo creates a friendly, homey atmosphere.
 When Pongo visits, she loves to run around in the grass and play catch with him, followed by warm snuggles when they get tired.

 “When he’s here, Pongo makes me relax and makes me forget that there’s a pandemic going on,” Alexa said.
 “He makes me feel very happy because I love dogs.”